ElyashivN/Safe_P2P/README.md

 ```

 ### Setup and Running the Code
 _To test the functionality of SAFE P2P, you must run multiple instances of the GUI in parallel.
-This setup allows you to simulate peer-to-peer interactions._
+This setup allows you to simulate peer-to-peer interactions.
+You can also run tests that does the same_

 1. **Clone the Repository**:
    First, download the project files from GitHub by running: